cenk1cenk2/jq.nvim/README.md

   -- commands for the instance else it will use the default -- the default command would be the first one in the table commands = {
+    {
+      -- command to be run
-    { command = "jq", filetype = "json" },
+      command = "jq",
+      -- filetype of the output
+      filetype = "json",
+      -- hidden arguments that will not be shown in the ui arguments = "-r"
     },
+  },
-  -- hidden arguments that will be not shown in the UI arguments = "",
+  -- arguments to start with in the ui arguments = "",
   -- query to start with, if not provided it will use the default query = ".",